✦ Scandinavian-inspired design, curated for modern living

 Sleeping with a dehumidifier can be helpful in a damp bedroom, but it can dry the room too much if it runs continuously.
 Use the built-in humidistat if your unit has one.
 If it does not, pair it with a separate hygrometer and turn it off once the room reaches your target range.

 A good overnight approach is simple: run the dehumidifier before bed if the room is damp, set a target around 45% to 50%, and move the unit so it does not blow directly toward your face or body.
+There is no universal number of hours that is right for every room; stop based on the humidity target rather than a fixed runtime.

 Room-by-Room Dehumidifier Settings for Skin Comfort